Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Arguments: delay = value + dimension (['ms','us','ns']); Output: string.
 Example: digitizer_trigger_delay('32 ns') sets the trigger delay to 32 ns.
 ```
 This function queries or sets the digitizer trigger delay.
 If there is no argument the function will return the current trigger delay.
 If there is an argument the specified trigger delay will be set.
-The delay step is 16 samples.
-If an input is not divisible by 16 samples the delay will be rounded and a warning message will be printed.
+The delay step is 16 samples (M4I 4450 X8) or 32 samples (M4I 2211 X8).
+If an input is not divisible by 16 samples (M4I 4450 X8) or by 32 samples (M4I 2211 X8) the delay will be rounded and a warning message will be printed.
 Default value is '0 ns'.<br/>
 ### digitizer_input_mode(*mode)
 ```python3
 digitizer_input_mode(*mode)
 Arguments: mode = string (['HF','Buffered']); Output: string.
 Example: digitizer_input_mode('HF') sets the HF input mode.
 ```
 This function queries or sets the input mode for the channels of the digitizer.
 If there is no argument the function will return the current input mode.
 If there is an argument the specified input mode will be set.
 The input mode will be used for both channels.
 According to the documentation, HF mode allows using a high frequency 50 Ohm path to have full bandwidth and best dynamic performance.
 Buffered mode allows using a buffered path with all features but limited bandwidth and dynamic performance.
-Default value is 'HF'.<br/>
+Default value is 'HF'.
+This function is not available for M4I 2211 X8.<br/>
 ### digitizer_amplitude(*ampl)
 ```python3
 digitizer_amplitude(*ampl)
 Arguments: ampl = integer (in mV); Output: string.
 Example: digitizer_amplitude(500) sets the range of the digitizer channels to ±500 mV.
 ```
 This function queries or sets the input ranges of the digitizer channels.
 If there is no argument the function will return the range of the digitizer channels.
 If there is an argument the specified range (in mV) will be set.
 The given range will be used for both channels.
-In the ['Buffered' input mode](#digitizer_input_modemode) the range should be one of the following: [200, 500, 1000, 2000, 5000, 10000].
+In the ['Buffered' input mode](#digitizer_input_modemode) the range for M4I 4450 X8 should be one of the following: [200, 500, 1000, 2000, 5000, 10000].
 In the ['HF' input mode](#digitizer_input_modemode) the range should be one of the following: [500, 1000, 2500, 5000].
+For M4I 2211 X8 the range should be one of the following: [200, 500, 1000, 2500].
 If there is no range setting fitting the argument the nearest available value is used and warning is printed.
 Default value is '500 mV'.<br/>
 ### digitizer_offset(*offset)
 ```python3
 digitizer_offset(*ampl)